andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

       <td>192</td>
       <td>1536</td>
       <td>io2</td>
-      <td><em>Not used</em></td>
+      <td>⚠️</td>
     </tr>
   </tbody>
 </table>

-Without a larger instance class to move to, and having faced a 3 hour downtime during Christmas day 2024, the team was looking to heavily invest in reliability for Postgres ahead of Christmas 2025.
+Without a larger instance class to move to, the team was looking to heavily invest in reliability for Postgres ahead of Christmas 2025.

+⚠️ Although a Dedicated Log Volume (DLV) was in place for 2024, the configuration was not optimal.

 ## Postgres Scaling Challenges and Solutions
 The use of Postgres by Aura faces all kinds of common Postgres scaling challenges.